Including three years of counselling to ensure you stay stopped

-Everything you need to know about our Gillingham hypnotherapy service
+Everything you want to know about our Gillingham hypnosis service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-This is our low-cost Medway hypnotherapy branch.
-The service provided, though, is the same as any of our full-price branches.
+Our Gillingham hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 Not provided here at the present time.